 That reminds me i have some suggestions for casting, when the movie comes out.

-She Shall Have Music is available on Amazon.
+She Shall Have Music is available as an e-book on Amazon.